Yu924651/PatternAnalysis-2025/recognition/2D_imporved_Unet_s4810272/README.md

 **Output Layer**:
     1×1 convolution with 6 channels

+## Data Set
+### Dataset and Data Splits
+The HipMRI dataset provides paired 2D MRI prostate slices and their segmentation masks in .nii.gz format, All images were standardized using Z-score normalization and resized to 256×128 pixels.
+The dataset was divided into three parts: a training set (used to learn the model parameters), a validation set (used to monitor generalization during training), and a test set (used to evaluate the final trained model on unseen data).

 ## Training and Prediction
 ### Traning Results
 The model was trained for 30 epochs with a batch size of 8, using Dice loss as the objective function.